ESight

 eSight is a wearable medical device designed to improve the functional vision of those living with low vision or legal blindness.
 The device was developed by Canadian-based company eSight Corp.

 History

 eSight was founded in 2006 by Conrad Lewis, a Canadian electrical engineer with two legally blind sisters.
-His motivation was to build a device that would enable his sisters to see, be able to work and independently perform virtually all activities of daily living (ADLs).
+His motivation was to build a device that would enable his sisters to see, be able to work and independently perform virtually all activities of daily living.